fabianlindfors/reshape/README.md

 ### Connection options

 The options below can be used with all commands that communicate with Postgres.
 Use either a [connection URL](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) or specify each connection option individually.

 All options can also be set using environment variables instead of flags.
+If a `.env` file exists, then variables will be automatically loaded from there.

 | Option | Default | Environment variable | Description |
 | ------ | ------- | -------------------- | ----------- |